The pace of the mine determines ground movement

 Mining operations cause movement in bedrock and affect the surroundings both below and above ground.
 As mining proceeds deeper and deeper, the ground and the surrounding communities are affected.

-LKAB has a number of metering plinths located around the communities.
+LKAB has a many measuring units located around the communities.

 As the iron ore is mined from the rock and brought to the surface, the ground gradually sinks.
 Mining generates vibrations, ground deformations and movements that are monitored and controlled so that any impacts can be dealt with in plenty of time.